Seemavij/shanaya/README.md

 .
 As expected, there were no responsiveness issues.

 * Bugs :

 .
 Error when migration change in checkout model.
 File "/workspace/.pip-modules/lib/python3.8/site-packages/django/db/backends/dummy/base.py", line 20, in complain raise ImproperlyConfigured("settings.DATABASES is improperly configured. " django.core.exceptions.ImproperlyConfigured: settings.DATABASES is improperly configured.
 Please supply the ENGINE value.
 Check settings documentation for more details.

 .
 I looked at the error and went to the database section in settings.
 I found a typo in the Databases and updated this to fix the problem

 .
 Error on the product form.
 If a picture is not input correctly, it causes an error on the blog list page.
 The only way to get back in is to go into the admin panel and delete the blog post.

-. after some investigation, I found that my placeholder image was not working because I had neglected to put the placeholder name in the model.
+.
+After some investigation, I found that my placeholder image was not working because I had neglected to put the placeholder name in the model.
 Once I did this the bug was fixed.

 .
 Error the bag information shows when the blog is being updated.
 I have decided to leave this bug.
 I have run out of time and realistically the site owner probably won’t have anything in her bag anyway.

 .
 An error occurred when I added the UserPassesTest mixin to the blog create, edit and delete views.
 This caused an error page when I logged into them.
 I fixed this by looking at the documentation and adding a def text_func function that checked the user had the correct email address.

 * Deployment

 .To deploy my site to Heroku I followed the following steps

 .
 Navigate to heroku and create/log into account

 .
 Click the new button in the top right corner

 .
 Select create new app

 .
 Enter app name (kids-bored)

 .
 Select region and click create app (europe)

 .
-Click the resources tab and search for Heroku Postgres .
+Click the resources tab and search for Heroku Postgres

+.
 Select hobby dev and continue

 .
-Go to the settings tab and then click reveal config vars .
+Go to the settings tab and then click reveal config vars

+.
 Make sure the correct config bars are added

 .
 AWS_ACCESS_KEY_ID (for access to AWS)

 .
 AWS_SECRET_ACCESS_KEY (for access to AWS)

 .
 SECRET_KEY: (Your secret key)

 .
-DATABASE_URL: (This should already exist with add on of postgres) .
+DATABASE_URL: (This should already exist with add on of postgres)

+.
 EMAIL_HOST_USER: (email address)

 .
 EMAIL_HOST_PASS: (email app password)

 .
 STRIPE_PUBLIC_KEY (Stripes public key)

 .
 STRIPE_SECRET_KEY (Stripes secret key)

 .
 STRIPE_WH_SECRET (Stripes Web Hook secret key)

 .
 USE_AWS (set to True to use AWS)

 .
 Click the deploy tab

 .
-Scroll down to Connect to GitHub and sign in / authorize when prompted .
-In the search box, find the repository you want to deploy and click connect Scroll down to Manual deploy and choose the main branch .
+Scroll down to Connect to GitHub and sign in / authorize when prompted

+.
+In the search box, find the repository you want to deploy and click connect

+.
+Scroll down to Manual deploy and choose the main branch

+.
 Click Deploy

 .
 The app should now be deployed

 * References
 .
 I used the django documentation

 .
 I used the bootstrap documentation

 .
 I used slack overflow

 .
 I used CI slack community

 .
 I followed the Boutique Ado walkthrough and used it as a base for the site.

 * Acknowledgements

 .
-I want to thank:
+I want to thank

 .
 My mentor & Tutor for all her guidance

 .
 The wonderful slack community